rlrahulkanojia-work/Blush-Bloom/docs/development-process.md

 - Website structure (pages and sections)
 - Technical specifications (frontend, backend, image management, booking system)

-The key insight was that Blush & Bloom is a premium makeup service focusing on personalized, high-quality makeup for special occasions, with "Unveil Your Radiance" as their tagline.
+The key insight was that Blush & Bloom is a premium makeup service focusing on personalized, high-quality makeup for special occasions, with "By Neha Gupta" as their tagline.

 ## Planning & Architecture